 Ministers have not yet, however, set out a credible plan for achieving this.
 Last autumn the Government published what it called a ‘jet zero’ strategy which talked about zero emission planes, and included ambitious scenarios for the take-up of new technologies.
 But so far it has no proposals for overcoming the cost and other barriers to their rollout, and it has resisted recommendations from the Climate Change Committee to limit aviation demand growth to help achieve the target.

-For many of those who fly, the pandemic has forced a rethink both of how to connect for business, and of the possibilities of holidaying nearer to home.
-But to avoid retuning to the pre-pandemic trajectory flight numbers will need to be limited.
-The UK Government remains so adverse to the concept of behaviour change that it quickly withdrew an internal document recommending steps such as promoting domestic tourism and discouraging frequent flying which it claims was accidentally published alongside its ‘net zero’ strategy for the UK.
+For many of those who fly, the pandemic has forced a rethink both of how to connect for business and of the possibilities of holidaying nearer to home.
+But to avoid returning to the pre-pandemic trajectory flight numbers will need to be limited.
+The UK Government remains so averse to the concept of behaviour change that it quickly withdrew an internal document recommending steps such as promoting domestic tourism and discouraging frequent flying which it claims was accidentally published alongside its ‘net zero’ strategy for the UK.
 Such measures are hardly radical though.
-The International Energy Agency’s most recent vision for achieving net zero emissions argued for reductions in business travel and long-haul holidays in advanced economies, for example
+The International Energy Agency’s most recent vision for achieving net zero emissions argued for reductions in business travel and long-haul holidays in advanced economies, for example.

 Ending airport expansion